aomaits/algo_practice/README.md

 I first set up my `numberOfMessages` variable to count the number of SOS messages from the input string by taking `s.length` and dividing that by 3.
 I console logged this to make sure my various data types were interacting as expected.
 So far so good.

 I hit a snag trying to multiply the string `"SOS"` by 3.
-Even JavaScript didn't like mujltiply a string by a number.
+Even JavaScript didn't want to try and multiply a string by a number.
 A quick search on StackOverflow put me on to the `repeat()` method.
 I hadn't used that before.
 It worked like a charm- I made a new string, `correctMessage`, equal to `"SOS"` repeated `numberOfMessages` times.